-Paint, dust, and surgical masks are not effective obstacles to inhalation of the fine airborne particles generated by wildfires.
+Paint, dust, and surgical masks are not effective obstacles to inhalation of the fine particles generated by wildfires.
 For information on use of respiratory protection for adults see "Wildfire Smoke - A Guide for Public Health Officials."

 Although smaller sized masks may appear to fit a child's face, none of the manufacturers of masks recommend their use in children.
-If a child is in air quality severe enough to warrant wearing a mask, they should be removed to an indoor environment with cleaner air.
+If your child is in air quality severe enough to warrant wearing a mask, you should remove them to an indoor environment with cleaner air.

-Air Quality Index

-The Air Quality Index indicates how dangerous the air is to breathe based upon the measurement of various pollutants such as ozone and small particles ($PM{2.5}$).
-The smoke from wildfires contains large amounts of these hazardous particles.
-In areas where the Air Quality Index is not determined, measuring $PM{2.5}$ is a good substitute for determining the air quality.
-Ranges of the Air Quality Index or $PM{2.5}$ concentrations reflect how dangerous it is to breathe the air:

-Level of Health Concern Air Quality Index PM {2.5} Level

-Good 0 - 50 0 - 40

-Moderate 51 - 100 41 - 80

-Unhealthy for 101 - 150 81 - 175

-Sensitive Groups

-Unhealthy 151 - 200 176 - 300

-Very Unhealthy 201 - 300 301 - 500

-Hazardous > 300 >500

-Recommended actions for each level of air quality can be found in the Wildfire Smoke - A Guide for Public Health Officials and Air Quality Index - A Guide to Air

-July 2011 2

-Quality and Your Health resources cited below.
-The current air quality index can be found at http://www.airnow.gov.

-- CLOSING OF SCHOOLS AND BUSINESSES may become necessary because of smoke exposure risk when air quality is so poor that even traveling between indoor locations places people at risk.
-However, in some situations the school may be a relatively protected indoor environment with better air quality and where children's activity can be monitored. - Consideration of Evacuation because of smoke should weigh the effects of smoke exposure during the evacuation versus what the exposure would be while resting quietly inside one's home.
-A disorderly evacuation can unnecessarily increase the duration and extent of smoke exposure.
-Remember to pack at least 5 days of any medications taken by family members. - Ash: Recent fires may have deposited large amounts of ash on indoor and outdoor surfaces in areas near the fire.
+CLOSING OF SCHOOLS AND BUSINESSES may become necessary when air quality is so poor that even traveling outside from place to place puts people at risk.
+However, in some situations the school may be a relatively protected indoor environment with better air quality and where children's activity can be monitored.

+CONSIDERATION OF EVACUATION because of smoke should weigh the effects of smoke exposure during the evacuation versus what the exposure would be while resting quietly inside one's home.
+A disorderly evacuation can increase the duration of smoke exposure.
+Remember to bring with you at least 5 days of any medications taken by family members.

+Ash: Recent fires may have deposited large amounts of ash on indoor and outdoor surfaces.
 This ash may be irritating to the skin and may be irritating to the nose and throat and may cause coughing.
-The following steps are recommended: - Do not allow children or animals to play in ash. - Wear gloves, long sleeved shirts, and long pants when handling ash, and avoid skin contact. - Wash any home-grown fruits or vegetables before eating. - Avoid spreading the ash in the air; wet down the ash before attempting removal; do not use leaf blowers or shop vacuums. - PSYCHOLOGICAL EFFECTS ON CHILDREN: During the acute phase, parents and caregivers should also be alert to children's emotional health and psychological wellbeing.
-It is important to keep in mind the youngest members of our society may easily become saturated with graphic pictorial images and incessant talk of smoke, flames and destruction.
-Resulting stress and anxiety may be manifested in a variety of ways, depending upon the developmental stage of an individual child: - Clinging, fears - Uncooperative behaviors, irritability - Nightmares - Physical complaints - Changes in eating or sleeping patterns - Regression - Indifference
+The following steps are recommended:

+- Do not allow children or animals to play in ash. - Wear gloves, long sleeved shirts, and long pants when handling ash, and avoid skin contact. - Wash any home-grown fruits or vegetables before eating. - Avoid spreading the ash in the air; wet down the ash before attempting removal; do not use leaf blowers or shop vacuums.

+PSYCHOLOGICAL EFFECTS ON CHILDREN: Parents and caregivers should also be alert to children's emotional health and psychological wellbeing.
+It is important to keep in mind the youngest members of our society may easily become saturated with graphic images and incessant talk of smoke, flames and destruction.
+Resulting stress and anxiety may be manifested in a variety of ways:

+- Clinging, fears

+- Uncooperative behaviors, irritability

+- Nightmares

+- Health complaints

+- Changes in eating or sleeping patterns

+- Regression to babyish behaviors

+- Indifference